 Do not use the self-disclosure form if applying for or renewing a Coach / Official or Run Leader qualification and you are over 16 years of age – you require a DBS application.

-From 1 April 2019 new requirements start to come into effect for coaches and those renewing a licence regarding safeguarding training.
+From 1 April 2019 new requirements came into effect for leaders and coaches, and those renewing a licence regarding safeguarding training.
 This has been devised specifically for athletics using UKA’s existing welfare policies and procedures, so all examples are relevant to the sport.
 The online nature of the training allows coaches to complete it in their own time and choice of location.
 The course, which is subsidised, will cost £10 to access, comprises two modules as well as a short, multiple-choice test after each module.